mcl-uk/BTBeacon/README.md

  A python3 script to setup a bluetooth "Eddystone" beacon to broadcast your RPi's IP address as a URI of the form http://{host-ip-address}.
   Can then use a bluetooth beacon app on a smart-phone to find and browse to the RPi.
-  If not running a web server on the RPi then the ip address will still be of use.
+  If not running a web server on the RPi then it's ip address may still be of use.

   *** Note this code must be run with root priviledges ***